mlap1n/CyberVerse/README.md

 Refer to the `docs` directory for comprehensive user manuals and API documentation.

-## Contributing

-We welcome contributions to this project.
-If you have suggestions or want to contribute, please follow these steps:

-1. Fork the repo on GitHub.
-2. Create a new branch for your feature (`git checkout -b feature/your_feature`).
-3. Commit your changes (`git commit -m 'Add some your_feature'`).
-4. Push to the branch (`git push origin feature/your_feature`).
-5. Open a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-## Contact Information

-For inquiries or support, please email us at [contact@yourdomain.com](mailto:contact@yourdomain.com) or open an issue in this repository.